Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Proposed Method

 Once the end-to-end trainable neural network is built, the network can be trained to make predictions towards the ground truth by a back-propagation procedure, in which the weight parameters of the convolutional kernels and the ConvLSTM matrix will be updated.
 The following four aspects are considered in our training.

 {\it 1)} The proposed network uses the weights of SegNet and U-Net pre-trained on ImageNet~\cite{Deng2009ImageNetAL}, a huge benchmark dataset for classification.
 Initializing with the pre-trained weights will not only save the training time, but also transfer proper weights to the proposed networks.
+When training without pre-trained weights, i.e., training from scratch, after enough epoch, the test accuracy is very close to that with pre-trained weights.
+Exactly, with and without pre-trained weights, the F1 values on Testset {\#}1 are 0.904 and 0.901 for `U-Net$\_$ConvLSTM', and are 0.901 and 0.894 for `SegNet$\_$ConvLSTM', respectively.
+This situation is in accordance with results in~\cite{He2018RethinkingIP} on object detection and in object detection and instance segmentation, but it takes more time to converge.

 {\it 2)} A number of $N$ continuous images of the driving scene are used as input for identifying the lanes.
 Therefore, in the back propagation, the coefficient on each weight update for ConvLSTM should be divided by $N$.
 In our experiments, we set $N$=5 for the comparison.
 We also experimentally investigate how $N$ influences the performance.